marek629/blog/src/nyan-cat-ogg-02.md

 ## The picture

 If we have OGG file playing the "nyan cat" theme then it's obvious thing to add an animation of the rainbow kitty.
-I guest you didn't expect anything else.
+I guess you didn't expect anything else.

 For the rainbow cat animation in tests, `tap-nyan` package works great.
-I can get it from NPM registry, but it has a issue in showing valid amount of skipped test cases.
+I can get it from NPM registry, but it has an issue in showing a valid amount of skipped test cases.
-So I recomend you download a fork project from Github repository: `github:LKay/tap-nyan` This fork is including small fixes of skipped test cases count presentation.
+So I recommend you download a fork project from Github repository: `github:LKay/tap-nyan` This fork is including small fixes of skipped test cases count presentation.

 To see `tap-nyan` in action, we need to run a lot of test cases and produce in that way TAP report.
 TAP (Test Anything Protocol) is a simple text interface used to store and process test result reports.
 So `tap-nyan` is a TAP consumer in our case, also known as a TAP reporter.
-We still need to a TAP producer to feed us rainbow kitty.
+We still need a TAP producer to feed us rainbow kitty.
 Let's use `ava` NPM package for this purpose.
 It's a small JavaScript testing library that can produce output in TAP format using `--tap` CLI switch.